Einhorni/Memory/README.md

-Simple F# Elmish Memory with SAFE Stack
+Simple F# Elmish Memory-like game where you have to find pairs of images with SAFE Stack